RockefellerArchiveCenter/scripts/archivesspace/README.md

 Exports titles from children of a user-defined resource in a comma-separated file format.
 (Python)

+## asDeleteOrphanContainers.py

+Searches all top containers in your ArchivesSpace database and looks for the collection link is greater than zero.
+If not, it deletes them.
+This removes any top containers not linked to a resource or archival object.
+(Python)

 ## asExport-associatedMets.py

 Exports METS files from digital object records associated with a given resource.
 (Python)